bhavyaj12/bhavyaj12/README.md

 <p><a href="https://twitter.com/bhavzlearn" target="blank"><img src="https://img.shields.io/twitter/follow/bhavzlearn?logo=twitter&color=blueviolet&style=flat-square&label=Follow" alt="bhavzlearn" /></a> </p>

 - 🌱 I’m currently learning **web development**.
 You can find all my work on Github, or here:  [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=flat-square&logo=ko-fi&logoColor=white&color=blueviolet)](https://peerlist.io/bhavyajoshi)
-- 📫 I'm currently looking for job opportunities in Software/Web Dev/Frontend roles with 0-2 years of experience, can join immediately.
+- 📫 I'm have 3+ years of full time Fullstack experience - having worked with Go, React.js, Angular and TypeScript
 - 📌 I hope to contribute towards making the world a better place through my work and voice!
 - 😄 I graduated with a degree of *Bachelor of Technology in Information Technology* in 2021, which has made me highly capable of adapting to different technology stacks as per requirement and personal curiosity.
 During my time in college, I primarily explored ML-AI (Computer Vision) and currently, Web Development.
 - ⚡ A fun fact about me: I've lived in about 20 states of India and studied in 8 different schools!